burningwave/core/README.md

 	<ul>
 		<li>
 			<a href="https://github.com/burningwave/core/wiki/Performing-tasks-in-parallel-with-different-priorities">
-			<b>USE CASE</b>: performing tasks in parallel with different priorities
+			<b>USE CASE</b>: performing different tasks in parallel and with different priorities
 			</a>
 		</li>
 	</ul>